 - Floss once a day to remove small bits of food from between your teeth, which will help to prevent the build-up of plaque.

 - If you have morning sickness (nausea and vomiting), avoid brushing your teeth straight after morning sickness, as they will be softened by the acid from your stomach.
 This can damage the enamel surface of your teeth.
 Instead, rinse your mouth with water and wait for about an hour before brushing.
 This will help prevent the acid in your vomit from damaging your teeth.
 You can also rinse with a baking soda solution (1 tsp of baking soda dissolved in 1 cup of water) to neutralise the acid.

-- Avoid having sugary drinks (such as fizzy drinks or sweet tea) and sugary foods too often.
+- Avoid having sugary drinks (such as fizzy drinks, soda or sweet tea) and sugary foods too often.